RandomStudio/tether/README.md

 1. All communication passes through a MQTT message broker
 2. A standardised, 3 part topic route convention (`agent-role/grouping-or-id/plug-name`) is applied
-3. MessagePack is be used for the contents of the messages
+3. MessagePack is used for the contents of the messages

 ### 1. The MQTT Broker